MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Media Services endpoints

+Media Services endpoints may be accessed from a virtual network using private endpoints.
+Private endpoints may also be accessed from peered virtual networks or other networks connected to the virtual network using Express Route or VPN.
+You can also use Private Links with Media Services endpoints.

 | Endpoint                    | Description                                                               | Supports private link | Internet access control |
 | --------------------------- | ------------------------------------------------------------------------- | --------------------- | ----------------------- |
 | Key delivery                | Provides media content keys and DRM licenses to media viewers             | Yes                   | IP allowlist            |